 Defense contractor moving HQ to Tampa and invest $20M in region

-Defense contractor Orion Edge moves its headquarters to Tampa, adding $20 million in investment and 20 new jobs.
+Defense contractor Orion Edge is moving its headquarters to Tampa, investing $20M and adding 20 high-wage jobs.

-The company develops tactical electronic warfare systems that help U.S. forces disrupt enemy communications and drone navigation networks across air, land and sea.
+The company develops tactical electronic warfare systems that help U.S. forces disrupt enemy communications and drone navigation across air, land and sea.

 What happened